A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification: Acknowledgements

 \section{Acknowledgements}

 Wenlong Yang, Le Bao and Runze Li were supported by NIH/NIAID under grants R01AI136664 and R01AI170249.
 Danping Liu's research was supported by the Intramural Research Program of the National Cancer Institute, the National Institutes of Health (NIH).
+We appreciate the PHIA teams making the data publicly available for research purposes.
+Authors are also thankful to the editor, associate editor and two anonymous reviewers for their constructive suggestions and comments.

 \FloatBarrier